mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 - Cron Jobs
 - etc.

 This section is a tutorial on how to deploy a PostgreSQL web app using Render.
 The tutorial uses the following example repository from Udacity: [render-cloud-example](https://github.com/udacity/render-cloud-example).
+I have copied the example to the module exercise repository, too: [mlops-udacity-deployment-demos](https://github.com/mxagar/mlops-udacity-deployment-demos).

 For now, I leave the tutorial in the following PDF, without summarizing it here: [`Udacity_Render_Tutorial.pdf`](Udacity_Render_Tutorial.pdf).